srl3630/DnR_Notes/interview-study-notes-for-security-engineering.md

 - DNS
 	- (53)
 	- Requests to DNS are usually UDP, unless the server gives a redirect notice asking for a TCP connection.
 Look up in cache happens first.
 DNS exfiltration.
 Using raw IP addresses means no DNS logs, but there are HTTP logs.
 DNS sinkholes.
-	- In a reverse DNS lookup, PTR might contain- 2.152.80.208.in-addr.arpa, which will map to  208.80.152.2.
-DNS lookups start at the end of the string and work backwards, which is why the IP address is backwards in PTR.
+      - TCP can also be ued when a DNS zone transfer to occur, which is when a secondary DNS server requests to replicate database from another DNS server
+    - PTR reverses DNS lookups, going from IP -> Domain
 - DNS exfiltration
 	- Sending data as subdomains.
-	- 26856485f6476a567567c6576e678.badguy.com
+      - EX:26856485f6476a567567c6576e678.badguy.com
+      - Can also be used to execute commands, by storing data in a txt record
-	- Doesn’t show up in http logs.
+	- Doesn’t show up in http logs, as no http request is made.
 - DNS configs
 	- Start of Authority (SOA).
 	- IP addresses (A and AAAA).